• Home

 Looking for something different?
 Here’s a comfort recipe for Truffled Mac and Cheese that is perfect for a cold winter’s evening.
 Or how about this classic Beef and Guinness Casserole with Winter Spices and Orange to lift it to a new dimension

-Filed Under: Game, Mains, Recipes Tagged With: Cream, game, mushroom, Pheasant
+Filed Under: Recipes, Game, Mains Tagged With: Cream, game, mushroom, Pheasant

 About Fiona Maclean